-We’ve made significant strides in breast cancer treatment in recent years, including “targeted” drugs such as Herceptin that zero in on specific abnormal proteins found in certain breast tumors; wider use of hormonal therapies that lower the risk of a breast cancer recurrence; and better chemotherapy regimens.
-But according to a new study, a woman’s chances of survival still depend on early detection.
+We’ve made significant strides in breast cancer treatment in recent years, including “targeted” drugs such as herceptin that zero in on specific abnormal proteins found in certain breast tumors; wider use of hormonal therapies that lower the risk of a breast cancer recurrence; and better chemotherapy regimens.
+But according to recent research, a woman’s chances of survival still depend on early detection.

 The study, of nearly 174,000 Dutch breast cancer patients between 1999 and 2012, found overall survival rates improved, including among women with more advanced cancer.
 But survival odds were best when women’s tumors were caught early.

 “The general prospects for a woman diagnosed with breast cancer in the Western world are very good,” said lead researcher Madeleine Tilanus-Linthorst, M.D., of Erasmus University Medical Center in the Netherlands.

 Researchers found an 88 percent five-year survival rate among women diagnosed with breast cancer between 2006 and 2012.
 That figure is up from 83 percent among women diagnosed with the cancer between 1999 and 2005.
 The increased survival rate extended to women with more advanced cancer.
 Among those with larger tumors—more than 2 inches across—the research revealed the five-year survival rate rose 10 percentage points, from 63 percent to 73 percent.